We are a reader-supported site. Purchases made through links may earn a commission. Disclosure | Medical Disclaimer

 This is primarily due to the extra handling/packaging that is required for Shilajit in capsule and drop form, versus the more natural and ready forms of Shilajit resin and powder.

-If you’re looking to save money while still purchasing a high potency form of Shilajit, the resin and powder forms might be the way to go.
+If you’re looking to save money while still purchasing a high-potency form of Shilajit, the resin and powder forms might be the way to go.